nammenam/neuromorphics/paper/thesis.typ

 // TODO: add explanation and ilustrations
 #box(
-width: 50%,
+width: 37%,
 serif-text()[
 The term Aritifical Inteligence forms an umbrella over many different techniques that make use of machines to do some intelligent task.
 The most promising way to acheive AI to day is trough deep neural networks.
 The neural networks of today are almost exclusivly based on the simple perceptron neuron model.
 It is a fairly old idea based on a simple model on how the brain processes information.
-The model of the neuron that the is based on has synapses just like the biological one, ])
+The model of the neuron that the is based on has synapses just like the biological ])
 #box(
-width: 48%,
+width: 62%,
-baseline: -2pt,
+height: 7.5cm,
+// stroke: 1pt,
-inset: 4pt,
+inset: 1em,

 figure(
   include("figures/perceptron.typ"),
-  caption: [perceptron]
+  caption: [
+  The perceptron---a simple model of how a neuron operates.
+Inputs gets multiplied by weights and summed, if the sum surpasses a threshold known as the bias, the neuron fires.
+  ]
 ))
 #serif-text()[
-the synapses functions as inputs which when firing will exite the reciving neuron more or less depending on the strenth of the connection.
+one, the synapses functions as inputs which when firing will exite the reciving neuron more or less depending on the strenth of the connection.
 If the reciving neuron get exited above a threshold it will fire and pass the signal downstream to another reciving neuron.
 Which is conceptually similar to how real neurons operate.
 This simple model is called a perceptron, which introduced a